If you are looking for a complete beginner corner-to-corner stitch guide, then you’ve come to the right place.

 - The increases are made until the width that is wanted is obtained.

-What Stitches are Used in Corner to Corner?
+What Stitches are Used in Corner-to-Corner (C2C) Crochet Patterns?

 Half Double Crochet (hdc):